A TENS (Transcutaneous Electrical Nerve Stimulation) machine is a non-invasive device that uses electrical impulses to alleviate pain.

 Never use your TENS machine or its electrode pads:

-Always make sure you follow the specific manufacturer’s instructions that come with your TENS machine.
+Always make sure you seek advice from your medical practitioner and follow the specific manufacturer’s instructions that come with your TENS machine.